 Opt for a car that costs less to insure

 Some cars are cheaper to insure than others.
 Generally, used cars cost less to insure than new cars.
 However, the make and model of the car you drive will also have a significant impact.
-The Honda Odyssey LX and Jeep Wrangler Sport are two of the least expensive cars to insure according to Bankrate’s guide to the cheapest cars to insure in 2019.
+The Subaru Outback and Honda CR-V are two of the least expensive cars to insure according to Bankrate’s guide to the cheapest cars to insure in 2021.